NASFAA Higher Education Act Reauthorization Priorities — Accomplished Recommendations

 • Simplify the Free Application for Federal Student Aid (FAFSA).

-The passage of the FAFSA Simplification Act as part of the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), 2021 will greatly simplify the FAFSA by eliminating irrelevant and unnecessary questions.
-Building off models like the one NASFAA developed in 2015 and taking advantage of Internal Revenue Service (IRS) data sharing provisions from the Fostering Undergraduate Talent by Unlocking Resources by Unlocking Resources for Education (FUTURE Act), it will make the aid application process easier for all students, eligibility more predictable for the neediest students, and improve program integrity.
-The new need analysis and FAFSA simplification provisions are to be implemented fully by award year 2024-25, and include the following:
+The passage of the FAFSA Simplification Act as part of the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), 2021 greatly simplified the FAFSA by eliminating irrelevant and unnecessary questions.
+Building off models like the one NASFAA developed in 2015 and taking advantage of Internal Revenue Service (IRS) data sharing provisions from the Fostering Undergraduate Talent by Unlocking Resources by Unlocking Resources for Education (FUTURE Act), it made the aid application process easier for all students, eligibility more predictable for the neediest students, and improved program integrity.
+The new need analysis and FAFSA simplification provisions included the following:

 • Eliminate the dislocated worker criterion as an automatic qualifier for the auto-zero EFC.

-Under the College Cost Reduction and Access Act of 2007, a parent or parents of a dependent student, or an independent student, or their spouse, who identify as a "dislocated worker" on the FAFSA could become eligible for an automatic zero EFC or Simplified Needs Test.
-Use of the dislocated worker criterion to qualify for an auto-zero EFC has unintended effects, distorting and significantly reducing the EFC for families where the income of the dislocated worker may not be representative of the family's finances, and can permit a family with extremely high levels of assets to qualify for a zero EFC.
-The FAFSA Simplification Act removes the dislocated worker criterion altogether as a factor in determining aid eligibility.
+Under the College Cost Reduction and Access Act of 2007, a parent or parents of a dependent student, or an independent student, or their spouse, who identified as a "dislocated worker" on the FAFSA could have become eligible for an automatic zero EFC or Simplified Needs Test.
+Use of the dislocated worker criterion to qualify for an auto-zero EFC had unintended effects, distorting and significantly reducing the EFC for families where the income of the dislocated worker may not have been representative of the family's finances, and could permit a family with extremely high levels of assets to qualify for a zero EFC.
+The FAFSA Simplification Act removed the dislocated worker criterion altogether as a factor in determining aid eligibility.

 • Reform and rename the "Expected Family Contribution."

-The term "Expected Family Contribution" is a misnomer that misleads and confuses students and families.
-Rather than representing a financial contribution by the applicant, the result functions more as an index that ranks applicants according to their financial strength.
-The FAFSA Simplification Act renames the EFC the "Student Aid Index" (SAI) a more appropriate name to describe the result of the Federal Methodology (FM) formula.
+The term "Expected Family Contribution" was a misnomer that misled and confused students and families.
+Rather than representing a financial contribution by the applicant, the result functioned more as an index that ranked applicants according to their financial strength.
+The FAFSA Simplification Act renamed the EFC as the "Student Aid Index" (SAI), a more appropriate name to describe the result of the Federal Methodology (FM) formula.

 • Include all foreign income in need analysis.